auyen/CMPS-12b/README.md

 # CMPS-12b
-Introduction to Data Structures;
+Introduction to Data Structures
 UCSC Spring 2015
 Assignments and labs written in Java and C